The Irish Descendants: History

 On 19 September 2021, the band reunited with all of the original members for a sold out, one night only, performance at the Iceberg Alley Performance Tent.
 However, in the wake of Hurricane Larry, the Iceberg Alley Performance had been destroyed by the winds.
 The after the cancelation of the April Wine show on September 13, the rest of the festival was moved to the Mile One Centre.
-The Irish Descendants then played their sold out show along with The Masterless Men and The Navigators.
+The Irish Descendants then played their sold-out show along with The Masterless Men and The Navigators.
+They would play a second reunion show on 14 August, 2022 at the Churchill Park Music Festival with support from Bud Davidge of Simani, The Celtic Connection, The Kubasonics, The Masterless Men, and Carolina East.

 Member history

 The members of the Irish Descendants have changed repeatedly over the years, both in number and in name.
 Founding member Con O'Brien has been the only original member of the group since 1990.
-The group has occasionally recorded and toured with guest musicians and alumni; most recently, Larry Foley, Patrick Moran, Billy Sutton, Sandy Morris, Ron Hynes, Jamie Snider, Alan Doyle, Rowan Sherlock, and Kelly Russell joined the group at various times in 2009.
+The group has occasionally recorded and toured with guest musicians and alumni; most recently, Larry Foley, Patrick Moran, Billy Sutton, Sandy Morris, Ron Hynes, Jamie Snider, Alan Doyle, Rowan Sherlock, Aaron Collis, and Kelly Russell joined the group at various times in 2009.